S13 Vs S14 – Which Is Best?

 At the end of the day, it is nearly impossible to say definitively which one is best, but we will make the following judgement:

-As performance is difficult to split the cars on, your buying decision should be based on the style of car that you would like and the price that you can afford.
+As performance is difficult to split the cars on, your buying decision should be based on the style of car that you would like and the price that you can afford, and, of course, its clean background, which can be checked easily by performing a free VIN lookup online.
 If you want a more modern looking car, then the S14 is going to tick the boxes for you, especially the facelift Kouki model.

 If you love the retro look or are serious about your 240sx being a convertible, then the S13 is the chassis for you.